About Me

 Outside of academia

-When I am not working in the quantum realm, I enjoy playing games and music with friends.
+When I’m not lost in the quantum realm, I enjoy playing games and making music with friends.
 I love storytelling and Dungeons & Dragons.
 I play the trombone (jazz) and piano accordion (folk) and adore Don Ellis’s Autumn.
-When the weather is fine, you may also find me resting on a mountainside.
+When the weather is fine, you may also find me resting on a mountainside or by a lake these days.